asibs/go-manager/README.md

 # go-manager

-Includes an Ubuntu 14.04 Vagrant box, which includes rbenv, ruby 2.2.3 and rails 5 using the method on [go rails] (https://gorails.com/setup/ubuntu/14.04).
-This Vagrant box also includes sqlite3 (installed as part of rails).
+Includes an Ubuntu 14.04 Vagrant box, which get provisioned with rbenv, ruby 2.3.1, rails 5 and mysql using a shell script which is largely based on the method at [go rails] (https://gorails.com/setup/ubuntu/14.04).